ballerina-platform/module-ballerinax-hubspot.crm.engagement.meeting/ballerina/Package.md

 Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.

-**_These accounts are only for development and testing purposes.
-In production you should not use Developer Test Accounts._**
+>**Note:** These accounts are only for development and testing purposes.
+In production you should not use Developer Test Accounts.

 1. Go to Test accounts section from the left sidebar.